LEFC Guide to Worship

 - Celebrating Our Graduates

 Dear Church Family,

-- Worship in Unity.
-Christians throughout church history have declared their faith together in essential Christian doctrine through beautiful summaries of biblical teaching often called “creeds,” “confessions” and catechisms.”
-This week we will recite the Apostles’ Creed which we regularly sing together in songs on Sunday mornings.
+Over the last eleven Sundays we have added a Worship in Unity element to our worship times.
+Christians throughout church history have declared their faith together in essential Christian doctrine through beautiful summaries of biblical teaching often called “creeds” and “confessions.”
+This week we will return to the Apostles’ Creed which we regularly sing together in songs on Sunday mornings.
 This short overview of the Christian faith is one of the earliest statements of unified Christian belief.
-Reciting an ancient creed or a portion of a confession in worship may feel a bit foreign to you, or it may remind you of experiences you’ve had in other churches.
+Reciting an ancient creed or a portion of a confession in worship may still feel a bit foreign to you, or it may remind you of experiences you’ve had in other churches.
 The point is not to just recite it lifelessly but to proclaim from the heart our unity in the faith with the whole church throughout the world and throughout the ages.

 In His Grip,

 P.S.
 Keep singing as you go!
 “There’s within my heart a melody–Jesus whispers sweet and low, ‘Fear not, I am with thee–peace, be still,’ in all of life’s ebb and flow.
 Jesus, Jesus, Jesus–sweetest name I know, fills my every longing, keeps me singing as I go.”